SecurityBagel/SCFBagel/README.md

 # Directions
 1. Download the free Microsoft Power BI Desktop. (https://powerbi.microsoft.com/en-us/desktop/)
-2. Publish to your internal Power BI Service for selecting, tailoring, and exporting the Secure Controls Framework and assessment plans to spreadsheets.
+2. Run locally or publish to your internal Power BI Service.

 # Usage
 - Select one or more authoritative statuatory, regulatory, contractual or industry frameworks from the Secure Controls Framework (SCF).